 Even if a will is valid and legally accurate, there are still some circumstances under which disputes can occur, particularly in cases where the family situation is complex.

-To minimise the risk of legal issues and other disputes that add to the distress your family will already be under, it’s important that you talk through the plan for your will with family and make a will with the help of a professional will writing service, such as that provided by Unite Wills.
+To minimise the risk of legal issues and other disputes that add to the distress your family will already be under, it’s important that you talk through the plan for your will with family and make a will with the help of a professional will writing service, such as that provided by Union Wills.

 Here’s a quick guide to the most common reasons for contesting a will and the possible legal issues that can arise after death.